AlexRogalskiy/bash-cd/README.md

 **Project Structure**

+- `./env/var.sh    ` - environment definitions - this file will vary between environments
-- `./build/        ` - this is the dry-built target directory used by the `./apply.sh build` phase
+- `./build/        ` - this is the dry-build target directory used by the `./apply.sh build` phase
-- `./env/          ` - this is the directory that describes your environment
-- `./env/var.sh    ` - environment definition variables
-- `./env/etc/../   ` - environment file overrides - these are files that are specific for a concrete environment
 - `./lib/          ` - reusable modules (PRs welcome!)
 - `./lib/tools.sh  ` - a small toolset of functions used across the codebase
 - `./lib/cd/       ` - the first module that installs bash-cd server